roboticsmick/OPEN_ROCKET/README.md

 ### Fins and motor:
 1. Glue upper ring to top of motor tube.
 Make sure it dries on a flat surface.
 Make sure not to get glue on fin guide slots or the holes to tie the parachute chord.
 2. Tie the parachute chord through the two holes in upper centering ring using a fishing knot.
 3. Add epoxy fillet to upper ring and to the parachute chord to ensure strong bond and secure the chord.
+You can use a little masking tape after epoxying to keep the cord in the correct position to dry.
 4. Place lower ring on motor tube and screw on motor retainer.
 5. Test fit fins to ensure they fit cleanly into fin slots.
 Sand if needed.
 6. Test fit motor tube into rocket body, noting were upper ring sits in motor tube.
 7. Add glue to rocket body tube where the upper ring will sit.
 8. Slide in motor tube to where glue sits.
 Align motor tube to fin slots and let dry.
 9. Remove motor retainer cap and lower centering ring.
 10. Add glue to guide slots and glue in fins.
-Motor tube has fin guides that will ensure fins are straight.
-Let dry.
+Motor tube has fin guides that will ensure fins are relatively straight.
+Leave to dry properly.
 11. For added strength, add internal fillets to fins against body tube and motor tube.
 12. Glue in lower centreing ring.
 13. Use masking tape on outer tube to mask off where the outer fillets for the fins will go.
 14. Add epoxy fillets for the fins.
 Do this in 3 goes to allow time for the epoxy to settle when drying, before rotating to the next fin.
-15. Remove the tabe before epoxy sets fully and smooth epoxy againt body tube (there will be a little step the height of the masking tape) to minimise sanding when dry.
+15. Remove the tape before epoxy sets fully and smooth epoxy againt body tube to minimise sanding when dry (otherwise there will be a little step the height of the masking tape).
 16. Let epoxy set for 24 hours.

 ![image](https://user-images.githubusercontent.com/70121687/198917122-6d61c2d9-6e11-4c65-8568-ae58a7cccae8.png)